How to Care for Pet Hamsters: Behavior, Diet, Housing, and More

 Hamsters aren't for everyone.
 Let me just say that first, as a start.
 Hamsters should be watched with special attention when a young child is involved.
 Many parents choose to let their young children have hamsters because of their small size and small living arrangements.
 But, in reality, there are better pets for small children, such as guinea pigs.
 Hamsters can and will bite, but if socialized they can make very social and sweet pets.
 You must watch children with pet hamsters as they can bite, and the child can unintentionally hurt the hamster.

-When thinking about getting a hamster, much less any pet, always do your research first.
+When thinking about getting a hamster, much less any pet, always do your research first, and remember to ask yourself the following:

 - Who will be feeding the pet?